fbpx Skip to Content

 Since tomatoes are often a target for pests, it’s best to take a few precautions to keep your plants safe.

-Keep a watchful eye on your plants and make sure they’re getting the nourishment that they need.
+Keep a watchful eye on your plants and ensure they’re getting the nourishment they need.

-Some plants, like basil, collard greens, and marigolds, can help to ward off pests that like to attack tomatoes.
+Some plants, like basil, collard greens, and marigolds, can help ward off pests that attack tomatoes.

 You can plant basil, collard greens, and marigolds together with your tomatoes to protect their stems from pests